mattladany/crdt/README.md

 # crdt
-A go implementation of some CRDTs
+A go implementation of CRDTs

+## To Do's

+- MVRegister
+- Set implementations
+- Node existence check for GCounter::Merge
+- Graph implementations